CodeboxIDE/codebox-docs/addons/nodejs.md

 };
 ```

-You can use the object provided by all the moduels from the [core](https://github.com/FriendCode/codebox/tree/master/core).
+You can use the object provided by all the modules from the [core](https://github.com/FriendCode/codebox/tree/master/core).

 ### Important modules